The Science

 How compounded protocols work

-Every Nuvari protocol uses the same active pharmaceutical ingredients as brand-name medications -- compounded by licensed US pharmacies under strict FDA regulation.
+Every Nuvari protocol is compounded by US pharmacies that are state-licensed, FDA-registered, and follow USP standards for compounding.
 Here's exactly how the process works.

 What are compounded medications?